chrismaltby/gb-studio-docs/docs/migrate.md

 GB Studio 3.2.1 and below had an issue where wave instrument lengths were being saved in a way that was incompatible with hUGETracker.
 From 4.0.0 onwards this issue has been fixed but `.uge` files created with older GB Studio versions may not sound correct if you have set length values on your wave instruments.

 If you find that your music is affected by this issue you can use this migrator tool to fix your files.

 https://chrismaltby.github.io/gbs-uge-migrator/

+### Engine Plugins

+If your existing project uses any [engine plugins](/docs/extending-gbstudio/plugins#engine-plugins) then it's possible they may need updating to support the latest GB Studio.
+Engine plugins now need to contain an `engine.json` file stating which version of the GB Studio game engine they are compatible with, allowing you to make sure you have the right plugin for your project.

 ## GB Studio 2 to 3